Polarized light Raman scattering by an atom near an ultrathin periodically aligned carbon nanotube film: Introduction

-In general, ultrathin films may be comprised of metals, doped-semiconductors or polar materials and are known to exhibit plasmon-, exciton-, and phonon-polariton eigenmodes~\cite{BondPRappl2021,Nat_Commu1762,ACS_Nano7771,Nature_photon899,Nature_photon216,Nano_Lett984,ACS_Photon2816,PRB121408,BondMousShal2020}.
+In general, ultrathin films may be comprised of metals, doped-semiconductors or polar materials and are known to exhibit plasmon-, exciton-, and phonon-polariton eigenmodes~\cite{Nat_Commu1762,ACS_Nano7771,Nature_photon899,Nature_photon216,Nano_Lett984,ACS_Photon2816,PRB121408,BondMousShal2020}.
 In this context, plasmons become sensitive to the thickness of the film, providing a mechanism for controlled light confinement~\cite{PRB121408,BondShal2017,BondMousShal2020,MRSC2018,Bond2019OMEX}.
-By reducing the thickness one enhances the inter-electron repulsive potential~\cite{Keldysh,Rytova} as electrons confined in the film interior start interacting more effectively via (lower permittivity) sub- and superstrates, in which case the film's in-plane plasma oscillation frequency becomes nonlocal (spatially dispersive)~\cite{BondShal2017}, the vertical out-of-plane structurization of the film ceases to play its role, and the in-plane structurization remains the only one that matters~\cite{MRSC2018,Bond2019OMEX}.
+By reducing the thickness one enhances the inter-electron repulsive potential~\cite{Keldysh,Rytova} as electrons confined in the film interior start interacting more effectively via (lower permittivity) sub- and superstrates, in which case the film's in-plane plasma oscillation frequency becomes nonlocal (spatially dispersive)~\cite{BondShal2017}, the vertical out-of-plane structurization of the film ceases to play its role, and the in-plane structurization remains the only one that matters~\cite{MRSC2018,Bond2019OMEX,BondShal2017,Keldysh}.
 Recently, it was proposed that such films provide a new regime---transdimensional (TD), in between 3D and 2D, turning into 2D as the film thickness tends to zero~\cite{BoltShal2019,Shah2022}.
-The remarkable opportunities for tuning their highly confined in-plane plasma modes open access to novel quantum, nonlocal and nonlinear EM effects~\cite{Rivera,BondAnnPhys2023,NonlocRoadmap,BoltRoadmap2025,Zundel,BiehsBond2023,Salihoglu2023,AdhBondJAL2021,BondCPC2023,Pablo,Pugh,BiehsBond2025,Das2024,Crystalliz2026,Taiwan} in both near-infrared~\cite{BiehsBond2023,Salihoglu2023} and visible ranges~\cite{BiehsBond2025,Taiwan}.
+The remarkable opportunities for tuning their highly confined in-plane plasma modes open access to novel quantum, nonlocal and nonlinear EM effects~\cite{Rivera,BondAnnPhys2023,NonlocRoadmap,BoltRoadmap2025,Zundel,BiehsBond2023,Salihoglu2023,BiehsBond2025,Das2024,Crystalliz2026,Taiwan} in both near-infrared~\cite{BiehsBond2023,Salihoglu2023} and visible ranges~\cite{BiehsBond2025,Taiwan}.
 Plane-parallel periodically aligned SWCN arrays present a particular case of such TD film systems.
-Their collective excitations and optical properties have been investigated and shown to be totally in-plane anisotropic~\cite{Bond2019OMEX,Pugh}, exhibiting metallic and dielectric in-plane response in the direction of and perpendicular to the CN alignment, respectively~\cite{BondPRappl2021,BondCPC2023}.
-Recent ellipsometry measurements~\cite{NanoLett3131,Vac015} on such arrays demonstrate a tunable negative dielectric response in the SWCN alignment direction for a wide range of photon excitation energies (effect explained theoretically in Ref.~\cite{BondPRappl2021}), giving the promise of highly anisotropic hyperbolic metasurface (MS) development.
-Hyperbolic metasurfaces have numerous potential applications, ranging from optical sensing, absorption, and cloaking to super-resolution imaging~\cite{Science2013}.
-SWCN metasurfaces offer extra tunable parameters such as nanotube diameter, inter-tube spacing and packing in addition to thickness, which makes them flexible multifunctional nanomaterial platforms for detecting single molecules.
+Their collective excitations and optical properties have been investigated and shown to be totally in-plane anisotropic~\cite{NanoLett3131,BondPRappl2021}, exhibiting metallic and dielectric in-plane response in the direction of and perpendicular to the CN alignment, respectively~\cite{BondCPC2023,Pablo,Pugh}.
+Recent ellipsometry measurements~\cite{NanoLett3131,DipJariwala} on such arrays demonstrate a tunable negative dielectric response in the SWCN alignment direction for a wide range of photon excitation energies, in agreement with theoretical predictions~\cite{BondPRappl2021}, giving the promise of highly anisotropic hyperbolic metasurface (MS) development.
+Hyperbolic metasurfaces have numerous potential applications, ranging from optical sensing, absorption, and cloaking to super-resolution imaging~\cite{Science2013,ChinaTutorial}.
+SWCN metasurfaces offer tunable structural parameters such as CN diameter, inter-tube spacing and packing in addition to thickness, as well as intrinsic quasiparticle excitation tunability~\cite{DipJariwala,Vasya2025}, which make them flexible multifunctional nanomaterial platforms for even wider scope of applications to include single molecule detection, in particular~\cite{Pugh}.